Skip to navigation Skip to content

 Example 1:

-The MAT assessor recommends JCA be conducted using file format, JCA is conducted based on MAT recommendation.
+The MAT assessor recommends JCA be conducted using file format.
+JCA is conducted based on the MAT recommendation.

 Rationale: John has provided a current psychiatrist report confirming diagnosis of schizophrenia, history of current and previous treatment as well the current functional impacts experienced by John.
 John's psychiatrist also indicates that despite reasonable treatment John is unlikely to see a significant improvement of his condition.

-Following submission of the assessment the Assessor should also consult with the GCD Contract Team for consideration of DMA with Treating Health Professional contact.
+After submitting the assessment, the assessor should consult with the government contracted doctor (GCD) Contract Team for consideration of DMA with the treating health professional contact (THP).

 Example 2: